hieuphan-jp/it-cert-automation-practice/README.md

-# Google IT Automation with Python Professional Certificate - Practice files
+#This is for practicing Pull-Request and Forking

-This is for practicing Pull-Request and Forking
+Google IT Automation with Python Professional Certificate - Practice files

 This repository contains the practice files used throughout the courses that are part of the Google IT Automation with Python Professional Certificate